IMPORTANT UPDATE

 Electrolytic and film capacitors are fundamental components found in electrical circuits and most electronic devices used today.
 In these class actions, it is alleged that large manufacturers of electrolytic and film capacitors unlawfully conspired to fix their prices.

-The defendants’ conduct is alleged to have inflated the price of electrolytic and film capacitors, and of electronic products like computers, smartphones, and stereo equipment for consumers and businesses across Canada.
+The defendants’ conduct is alleged to have inflated the price of electrolytic and film capacitors, and of electronic products containing them, such as computers, smartphones, televisions, stereo equipment, gaming consoles and home appliances, among others, for consumers and businesses across Canada.
 The class actions seek recovery of these overcharges on behalf of purchasers.

 Case History